AndreaMariani-AM/PhD_notes/README.md

 ```
 git pull git@github.com:AndreaMariani-AM/PhD_notes.git
 ```
  and tell Obsidian to open it up as a Vault.
+Then, you're good to go.

 ## 0.00_References